KimKalura/Code-Sharing-Platform/README.md

 This platform allows programmers to share code without it being public.
 Each piece of code will have a limited number of views (that is, how many times that piece of code can be seen) and a limit for the time it can be seen.
 After a certain period of time, the code will expire and will be deleted from the database.

 ## Features
-As a user, I can:
+As an user, I can:
 -	add shared code
 -	view shared code
 -	view the latest five public shared codes